KL-HH/linux-course/h7_CyberSecurity course.md

 ### 4th lecture: Visiting lecturer and threat analysis
 Threats as they are seen in a company by cyber security team.
 Topics:
-- Cyber security expert presenting cyber security work
+- Cyber security expert presenting cyber security work from a relevant field such as  telecommunications company.
 - How do we analyse constant threats from the web?
 Home work: